Topieek/LivestreamerHelper/README.md

 # LivestreamerHelper
-LivestreamerHelper indexes Twitch streams to play them with livestreamer
+LivestreamerHelper indexes Twitch streams to play them with livestreamer made with Python 3

 #### How to install Livestreamer:
 ```